rCodFish/codJSON/README.md

 **codJSON** is a simple, lightweight JSON parser written in C that allows the user to fetch values directly from a JSON file using **query-style paths**.

+Its intended to resolve simple queries and not try to model json object types directly.
+Such intention can be observed in multi type arrays fetching which is not supported, and only single type fetching is supported, provided the type is not another object.

 ---

 ## Usage